Questions and Answers About Alpacas

 Q. What exactly is an alpaca?

 A. Alpacas and their close llama relative are members of the scientific family camelid, as are camels, guanacos and the extremely rare vicuna.
 The alpaca was imported to the U.S. in the 1980s from South America (Peru, Bolivia and Chile).
 There are two types of alpaca – the Huacaya (pronounced wah–kay–ya), and the Suri (pronounced sir-ee).
 The main difference between the two is in the appearance of their fiber.
-The Suri has fine fiber that is quite straight and appears to hang in dreadlocks from their body.
+The Suri has fine fiber that grows downward on their body and appears to hang in dreadlocks from their body.
 The Huacaya has very crimpy fiber, which gives them a woolly and round appearance.
 Both types come in a wide variety of natural colors – 22 different ones in fact - ranging from bright white to true black with all shades of brown and gray.

 Q. What is a cria?